Lessons From A Cornfield

 Did you know there is a biblical principle to live by in every kernel of corn?
 Let’s talk about what every farmer knows: we reap what we sow.
 And the difference living this truth out in our life will make.

 Right now, if you travel through Lancaster County, the cornfields are golden.
-It’s harvest time here, and the cornstalks are beautifully dried out, and the corn clinging to the stalk is too.
+It’s harvest time, and the cornstalks are beautifully dried out, with the corn clinging to them.
 Because this is feed corn and silage, the corn and stalks are harvested together.

-It’s really amazing to think that 5 months ago, a farmer sowed one kernel of corn into fertile ground, and in that short time, the kernel went from a seed to a large stalk of corn with two ears on it with hundreds of kernels of corn!
-I bet my neighboring cornfield has hundreds of thousands of kernels of corn!
-A big payoff for the farmer!
+It’s amazing to think that only five months ago, a farmer sowed one kernel of corn into fertile ground.
+In that short time, the seed grew into a tall stalk of corn with two ears holding hundreds of kernels.
+I bet my neighboring cornfield has hundreds of thousands of kernels!
+What a payoff for the farmer.

-The cornfields of Lancaster Co. have so much to teach me and you, too!
+The cornfields of Lancaster County have so much to teach me—and you, too.

-Did you know that God’s word has a lot to say about sowing and harvesting?
-Because it was written to a people who lived off the land in an agrarian society.
-God related spiritual truths through everyday things in their lives.
+Did you know God’s Word has a lot to say about sowing and harvesting?
+Because it was written to a people who lived in an agrarian society, God used everyday things in their lives to teach spiritual truths.

 Here is what God says about sowing and reaping…